wgoode3/Modular-Flask-Friends/instructions.md

 db_connection(app, DB_NAME)
 # ...
 ```
-You instantiate app like normal, and also set a variable DB_NAME to equal the name of your database.
-Next you run a function called db_connection and give it arguments app and DB_NAME.
-Invoking the function db_connection enables you to pass along the variables 'app' and 'db_name'.

 Note that you could attempt to set app to be a global variable and then import server in our models.py.
 This is known as a _circular import_ where server is importing something from models and models is importing from server.
 This is considered something to be avoided.
 ## Part 3
 Next try breaking the decorator ```@app.route('/foo')``` off of the associated functions and organizing them all together with functions that call their original function.
 Be sure to give the new function unique names to prevent python from seeing the functions as recursive (functions that call themselves).
 ```python
 @app.route('/')
 def indexRoute():